confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

 ### STRUCT

-You can read nested data, in Avro and JSON formats, by using the `STRUCT` type in CREATE STREAM and CREATE TABLE statements.
+You can read nested data, in Avro, Protobuf, and JSON formats, by using the `STRUCT` type in CREATE STREAM and CREATE TABLE statements.
 You can use the `STRUCT` type in these SQL statements: